The Craft and Art of the Perfect Cup

-This method allows you to brew a greater variety of teas because a filter is crafted into the claybody.
+This method is about creating a space for connection, ceremony and meditation.
+It allows you to brew a greater variety of teas because a filter is crafted into the claybody.
 Generally, sidehandle tea is ideal for sharing tea in a group of three or more people, using larger bowls of tea that require less exactitude in brewing.

 Gongfu can be translated as “skilled discipline.”
 With this method, we use special purple clay pots and porcelain cups that soften the water and bring out the best qualities in the tea.
 We pay close attention to the quantity of leaf used, the temperature of the water, and the amount of time that the leaves steep.
 Gongfu Cha elevates the practice of tea to an art form as we seek to brew the perfect cup of tea.

 Video coming soon

 • Use enough leaves to cover the bottom of the teapot while still allowing the bottom to be visible (3-5 grams) • If the tea is bitter, use less leaves, cooler water or steep for a shorter time. • The leaves can remain in the pot and be brewed for more than one day as long as they produce an aromatic and flavorful brew.
 We suggest using good quality clay teaware, which will produce better tea than metal brewing vessels.

 • The first few steepings should be short: 3-6 seconds, gradually getting longer.
 Living teas can be steeped many times.
 Every tea is unique.
 If you listen closely, the tea will tell you how it wishes to be brewed.

 • White Tea/Delicate Green Tea: 155-175 F- Shrimp Eyes.
 Tiny bubbles that resemble shrimp eyes rise to the surface.